TangoDown/Disguies/README.md

 Remember to put a , at the end of every line (copy and paste works best and fill in the blanks)

 {"     ","     "},

+There are 2 console commands

+# Change the amount of time the disugies last (Default 60 seconds)
+disguise_swep_time

+# How long the player is frozen while changing player model (Default 5 seconds)
+disguise_freeze_time